meganlourdes/GLAMBOT-Autonomous-Robot/README.md

 ---

-## Course Project Notice
+## Team

-This project was developed for **EE31: Junior Design at Tufts University**.
+GLAMBot was developed as a team project for EE31: Junior Design at Tufts University.

+- Megan Best
+- Lloyd Walter
+- Andrew Liu
+- Gabe Lerner

 To maintain academic integrity, the source code and complete implementation are intentionally not publicly available.